 A story and sentiments behind the poem:

 As the timeline approaches, I find myself in need of preparing my long trip to Philadelphia, USA this coming summer.
-I’ve been invited by an university there to advance my dance study and research.
+I’ve been accepted by an university there to advance my dance study and research.
 It is a wonderful opportunity for a dancer (any dancers really), but the obstacle for me to budge now is that after a full year living so closely to nature, to the coyotes and wild deers, I have fallen in love with this place and my lovely neighbors.
 This is where I belong and suddenly for a moment, I couldn’t see myself leaving it all behind.

 Then, I remember I have a promise to keep…